r-causal/propensity/tests/testthat/_snaps/ps_calibration.md

       Error in `ps_calibrate()`:
       ! `ps` values must be between 0 and 1.

-# errors when ps and treat have different lengths
+# errors when ps and .exposure have different lengths

     Code
       expr